Abishang21/Abishang-Mueni/README.md

 ## 🌱 Fun Facts
 - 🐓 I’m a **farmer at heart** — I raise chickens, goats, and cattle, and I grow my own vegetables 🌿
 - 📚 I'm a **go-getter** who believes in showing up, learning fast, and creating value
-- 📖 Favorite read? _“Good Girls Don’t Get the Corner Office”_ — a must-read for every ambitious woman!
+- 📖 Favorite read? _“Good Girls Don’t Get the Corner Office”_ — A must-read for every ambitious woman!

 ---